Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 🧠 We currently learning applied data science at HSLU Lucerne

 🤔 We looking for help with Lambda debugging

 💬 Ask us about NLP, Twitter, Reddit

-⚡️ Fun fact ...
+⚡️ Fun fact: We are neither on Twitter nor on Reddit!